-Can Low level Laser Therapy Effectively help relieve Plantar Fasciitis pain?
+Can LLLT Therapy help relieve Plantar Fasciitis pain?

 Plantar fasciitis (PF) is the most common cause of acquired sub-calcaneal heal pain in adults.
 The incidence of PF is estimated at 10%, and most commonly occurs in the 40 to 60 years old population, especially including women, soldiers, athletes, and obese individuals